Overview

 Example 1: silver:feature completes normally

 You run /silver:feature Add email notifications for order status changes.
-The workflow reaches Step 8. gsd:verify-work runs the test suite — all 47 tests pass, including 3 new tests added for the notification feature.
+After the review triad completes, silver:verify runs the test suite — all 47 tests pass, including 3 new tests added for the notification feature.
 Verification produces a VERIFICATION.md file with pass/fail per acceptance criterion.
-The security review (Step 10) and ship steps are unblocked.
+Security and ship steps are unblocked.

 Example 2: silver:bugfix with TDD